 You may choose Couple’s Massage for a variety of reasons.
 Perhaps to celebrate a special occasion.
 Or one person is a massage veteran who is bringing the other for the first time; it can feel more comfortable to come with someone you know.
 Sometimes, it just makes more sense time-wise if both of you can receive a massage at the same time.
 Or you may simply find it a lovely way to spend time together.

-During the month of February only, we offer on-line booking for a Valentine’s Day Couple’s Massage Package.
-This special package includes a rose, chocolates, and rose aromatherapy to take home.
-Due to the high demand for this service, we do require a deposit to reserve this service.
+During the month of February only, we offer a special Valentine’s Day Couple’s Massage Package.
+This special package includes your couples massage plus a take home gift.
+Due to the high demand for this service, we do require a pre-payment to reserve a Valentine’s Day Package.

 We look forward to seeing you and your someone special soon.